fabienblin/DevLeagues/README.md

 This project is unfinished because it was experimental

-Symfony is a very good framework on multiple aspects and it is very
+Symfony is a very good framework on multiple aspects and it is open source